codesleeps/importanceOfAccessibility/README.md

 ### Requirements

-#### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following code improvements:

   * Application's links all function correctly.

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

   * Application's CSS file is properly commented.

-#### Deployment:

   * Application deployed at live URL.

   * Application loads with no errors.

   * Application GitHub URL submitted.

   * GitHub repository that contains application code.

   * Application resembles (at least 90%) screenshots provided in the challenge instructions.

   * Repository has a unique name.

   * Repository follows best practices for file structure and naming conventions.

   * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

   * Repository contains multiple descriptive commit messages.

   * Repository contains quality README file with description, screenshot, and link to deployed application.

 ### Review

-You are required to submit the following for review: